nevillepark/yiddish-keys-linux/README.md

 standard Yiddish keyboard for all major OSs to ultimately, it is hoped, include as a vanilla feature.

 This is a pared-down version of [heyheydanhey](https://gitlab.com/okey_kompyuter/yiddish-keys-linux)'s version&mdash;just the QWERTY layout.

+Some minor changes which I think make more sense:

+- `V` is now mapped to װ
+- `Shift+A` is now א
+- `U` and `Shift+U` are ו and וּ respectively
+- `Shift+O` is now ױ, a ligature previously not included

 ## Installation

-On the *buntus, at least:
+On Ubuntu-based systems, at least:

  1) RECOMMENDED: Back up your /usr/share/X11/xkb directory, just in case you experience any problems after installation.